The completed amplifier with remote control.

-The buffer capacitor was chosen to obtain the correct waveform.
+The timing capacitor was chosen to obtain the correct waveform.
 For the Teletronics vibrator, this was .01uF.
 The CDE required .005uF, and the Delcos required .02uF.

-So you can hopefully see from this, that just because a vibrator has the same voltage and pin configuration, it is unwise to change vibrators without checking the buffer is correct.
+So you can hopefully see from this, that just because a vibrator has the same voltage and pin configuration, it is unwise to change vibrators without checking the timing capacitor is correct.

-For example, if I was to install a Delco vibrator in this amplfier, the buffer capacitance would be inadequate, leading to a damaged vibrator.
+For example, if I was to install a Delco vibrator in this amplfier, the timing capacitance would be inadequate, leading to a damaged vibrator.

-There is no such thing as a one-size-fits-all buffer capacitor.
+There is no such thing as a one-size-fits-all timing capacitor.
 Its value is highly dependent on transformer characteristics, vibrator frequency, and duty cycle.